This post may contain affiliate links. Please read my disclosure policy for more details.

-It’s super easy, loaded with nutrients and perfect for brunch, dinner, or for meal prep!
+Leftover pumpkin?
+This hearty pumpkin frittata with feta makes an easy meal loaded with flavor and nutrients.
+Absolutely perfect for brunch, dinner, or meal prep!

 Plus, it’s baked in the oven, no stovetop involved, which means: no frying, no mess, and minimum washing up.

 I love frittata, it’s been a staple in my family since I was a child: it’s cheap and easy, yet good and satisfying.
 So long as you have a carton of eggs and some veggies, you can throw a frittata together in no time and you can call it dinner.

 And since pumpkins are in season, this simple recipe is a must: roasted pumpkin + salty feta + creamy eggs make this yummy vegetarian meal one of our go-to recipes.

 Plus, it makes a delicious lunch box for my 5 year old who loves it!

 What ingredients you need